 How can I register for a race?
 Online registrations are now open and will be available until 11:59pm on Thursday August 15.
 Last minute registrations will open on Saturday afternoon August 17 at Lawson Park between 2pm and 5pm (slightly higher entries fees apply for registrations taken on Aug 17).

 Can I register for a race on the day?
 Unfortunately registrations will not be available on race day, so please ensure you register online or on the Saturday afternoon.

 Where and when can I collect my race kit?
+Race kit pickup is at our Race Headquarters, in the middle of Lawson Park, Mudgee.
 We encourage everyone to pick up their race kits on the Saturday afternoon, August 17 between 2pm and 5pm.
-You can also collect race kits on race day (please arrive at least 30mins before the start of your race).
+You can also collect race kits on race day (please arrive at least 20mins before the start of your race).

 Do I get anything for finishing?
 All finishers will receive a Mudgee Running Festival finisher’s medal to celebrate their achievement and to remember the race.
 You will also be able to download and print a certificate with your race time soon after the race to prove how awesome you are to family and friends.